contact us q&a board ARHA Banner

 A. Maintain the financial records for the ARHA Progressive Pack Special Fund.
 These records are open for audit at all times and will be audited when directed by the Chairman of the Board or the ARHA President.

-D. All funds collected shall be deposited into the ARHA Progressive Pack Special Fund.
+C. All funds collected are deposited into the ARHA Progressive Pack Special Fund and all expenses are paid by the NKC/ARHA home office.

 a.
 Return $50.00 to persons who have their protest upheld.